 Specialist physicians (NOC 3111) or general practitioner/family physician (NOC 3131) must have an ECA conducted by the Medical Council of Canada.

-For full information on ECAs as well as where ECAs may be completed, please review the CIC website.
+For full information on ECAs as well as where ECAs may be completed, please review the IRCC website.

 Police Clearance Certificates

 Clearances will be required for all applicants over the age of 18 for all countries where you have lived for six months or longer since the age of 18.

 All applicants (primary applicant and dependent children) will need to include photocopies of birth, marriage, separation, and/or divorce certificates in the application.
 In cases where there are dependent children who will be accompanying the principal applicant to Canada, custody papers or notarized letters from ex-spouses will need to be included to confirm the custody arrangement.